-24 CHIEF COMMISSIONER MARION BULLER: No, I 25 don't have any questions because you've answered all that I might have had.
-1 2 Thank you all for what you've said.
-It's 3 very moving.
+- might have had. - Thank you all for what you've said.
+It's - 3 very moving.
 It's very important.
-What you've said this afternoon is vital to our work and us doing our work in a 4 5 good way.
-6 Personally, it's important to me too because this work is hard.
-And each one of you inspire me and the 7 other Commissioners every day to work hard and to not give 8 9 up.
-So I want to thank you for lifting us up, educating us and making our work better today.
-10 11 Thank you.
-12 MS. WENDY VAN TONGEREN: Commissioner Audette?
-13 COMMISSIONER MICHÈLE AUDETTE: English or 14 15 French?
+What you've said this - 4 afternoon is vital to our work and us doing our work in a - 5 good way. - 6 Personally, it's important to me too because - 7 this work is hard.
+And each one of you inspire me and the - 8 other Commissioners every day to work hard and to not give - 9 up.
+So I want to thank you for lifting us up, educating us - and making our work better today. - 11 Thank you. - 12 MS. WENDY VAN TONGEREN: Commissioner - 13 Audette? - 14 COMMISSIONER MICHÈLE AUDETTE: English or - 15 French?
 Oh.
-Okay.
-Before I get to you, I just want to say 16 something.
-Arlene, what people don't know it's during that 17 walk -- and I only did few kilometres compared to many 18 years of walk of you and your family.
-I was able to 19 20 witness something that it doesn't exist in my own culture in Maliotenam.
+Okay. - Before I get to you, I just want to say - something.
+Arlene, what people don't know it's during that - 18 walk -- and I only did few kilometres compared to many - 19 years of walk of you and your family.
+I was able to - 20 witness something that it doesn't exist in my own culture - in Maliotenam.
 When we walk we walk.
-But over there we 21 had to stop and ask for permission and I was, like, why are 22 we stopping?
-And then I -- in, like, my region we don't 23 24 ask question.
+But over there we - 22 had to stop and ask for permission and I was, like, why are - we stopping?
+And then I -- in, like, my region we don't - ask question.
 We listen and observe.
-And I had goosebump to see two men talking, singing.
+And I had goosebump - 25 to see two men talking, singing.
 It was beautiful.
+And

-And 25 then I just heard to say, yes, we're allowed to come in 1 2 your territory.
+1 then I just heard to say, yes, we're allowed to come in 2 your territory.
 And I said, "Wow, that was powerful."
-3 That was showing that our cultural identity 4 is so alive no matter where we live, no matter what people try to do on us.
+3 That was showing that our cultural identity 4 is so alive no matter where we live, no matter what people 5 try to do on us.
 And it's not over.
-So we go and there's 5 6 a line-up.
+So we go and there's 6 a line-up.
 I'm like, okay, so I'm going to wait.
-You and your husband hugged every people in that walk before we got 7 That was so beautiful.
-And hugging exists in my 8 inside.
-9 region so I was very comfortable to hug you.
-So thank you for that, for teaching your 10 culture to me.
+You and 7 your husband hugged every people in that walk before we got 8 inside.
+That was so beautiful.
+And hugging exists in my 9 region so I was very comfortable to hug you.
+10 So thank you for that, for teaching your 11 culture to me.
 So I hope Canada sees that it's beautiful.
-11 It's alive.
+12 It's alive.
 It's powerful.
-And it's nice to see that it's 12 there.
-13 What I would like to say, again, I'll try to 14 15 find the best words, but it will come from my heart.
-You know me, Gladys.
-Because of you I was able to meet a 16 17 wonderful family, to witness and to receive as a gift and teaching that in those moment the best thing that could 18 happen to us it's the family, the support, the love.
-And 19 20 we hear through this journey too many of family members or 21 survivors don't have what you have, that they don't have that support.
+And it's nice to see that it's 13 there.
+14 What I would like to say, again, I'll try to 15 find the best words, but it will come from my heart.
+You 16 know me, Gladys.
+Because of you I was able to meet a 17 wonderful family, to witness and to receive as a gift and 18 teaching that in those moment the best thing that could 19 happen to us it's the family, the support, the love.
+And 20 we hear through this journey too many of family members or 21 survivors don't have what you have, that they don't have 22 that support.
 They come here alone.
-And that breaks my 22 heart.
+And that breaks my 23 heart.
 It breaks my heart.
 It makes me mad.
-23 24 So your work is so important for those who you, because of Myrna, because of families that support other families.
+24 So your work is so important for those who 25 come here alone.
+They know they're not alone because of you, because of Myrna, because of families that support other families.
 And that's, for me I think, the best medicine that when you get together the power that comes from those gathering, the magic.